zachtaylor/go-http/readme.md

-# import "ztaylor.me/http/..."
+# ztaylor.me/http/...

 This serves as the root for related golang http utilities.
 This package is not intended to be used as a replacement for http.

 Version control for this package is hosted on my private source control server and mirrored on Github.
 Import paths using the Github links will not resolve because I have placed package import comments.

 ## Package `cookies`

-Syntactic sugar for `net/http`
+Syntactic sugar to read/write cookie values

 ## Package `handlers`

-Provides helpful `net/http.Handler` types
+Provides additional `http.Handler` types

 ## Package `mux`

+Provides type `Matcher`, used to sort `*http.Request`

-Provides a router using `net/http.Handler` and `Matcher`
+Provides additional `Matcher` types

-Routers can be combined to create multi-host environments

 ## Package `mux/git`

-Provides git routes using `ztaylor.me/mux` and `github.com/AaronO/go-git-http`
+Provides git routes using `ztaylor.me/http/mux` and `github.com/AaronO/go-git-http`

 ## Package `sessions`

-Provides session creation and management using `ztaylor.me/cookies`
+Provides session creation and management using `ztaylor.me/http/cookies`

 ## Package `track`